-Rod Robinson is a Principal Research Scientist at NPL and a Team Leader for Environmental Monitoring using DIAL (Differential Absorption Lidar).
-In addition to his role at NPL, Rod is Vice Chairman of the CEN Committee for Air Quality TC 264.
+Rod is a Principal Research Scientist at NPL and leads the emissions monitoring technical area at NPL.
+In addition to his role at NPL, Rod Chairs the CEN Committee for Air Quality, TC 264.

 David Lowry has been part of the greenhouse gas group at RHUL since its inception in 1994, setting up methane isotope extraction techniques for large air samples.
 Research interests include the development of techniques for the stable isotope analysis of greenhouse gases, particularly related to reducing sample size and increasing precision (in collaboration with Dr. R. Fisher and Isoprime UK), and the use of isotopes to verify of UK and EU emissions declarations and inventory assessments.
 Current interests in the use of Cavity Ring-Down Spectroscopy (CRDS) for the measurement of greenhouse gases, through automated systems at remote sites and by mobile measurement of emission plumes.
 Successful 2011 and 2013 projects with NPL and DEFRA to assess methane oxidation by landfill soils using isotope methodology.
-Supervisor (first or joint) of 8 successful PhD candidates from the greenhouse gas laboratory at RHUL since 1997 with 3 more in progress.
+Supervisor (first or joint) of 9 successful PhD candidates from the greenhouse gas laboratory at RHUL since 1997 with 3 more in progress.
 Attended and presented at the WMO Greenhouse Gas Measurement Techniques meeting since 2001.
 Co-convenor of session on greenhouse gases at the AGU Fall meeting, 2007, lead convenor 2013 session on Arctic CH4 Sources, and 2015 session on Mobile CH4 Measurement.
-Current investigator / co-investigator on a range of NERC-UK methane projects, UN CCAC North Sea and Cities projects, and partner and WP2 leader on 2017-2021 MEMO2 Marie Curie training network.
+Co-ordinator of UN CCAC North Sea methane project and partner on UN Cities methane project.
+WP2 leader on 2017-2021 MEMO2 Marie Curie training network.
+Current investigator / co-investigator on a range of NERC-UK methane projects.

 Dr. Jan Liebetrau is head of Biochemical Conversion Department at The Deutsches Biomasseforschungszentrum (DBFZ) in Leipzig.